k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 To start using the Co-pilot, make sure an LLM AI interface is defined in the project.

-Open the **Add Actor** screen, click the **AI** icon as shown below and populate the prompt describing what should be done by the actors:
+Open the **Add Actor** window, click the **AI** icon as shown below and populate the prompt describing what should be done by the actors:

 <img src="images/99_04_01_add_by_ai.png" alt="image" style="zoom:80%;" />